azzamsa/learn-scrapy/README.md

 ### Storing the scraped data

-Scrapy can export the data to a local or remote file with several format.
+Scrapy can export the data to a local or remote file with several formats.
 Such as JSON, JSON lines, CSV, and XML.
 Currently supported remote storage are FTP, S3 and Google Cloud Storage (GCS).

-Now we store the result to local file with JSON format:
+Now we store the result in a local file with JSON format:

 ``` shell
 scrapy crawl quotes -O quotes.json